 GHSA and Responsibility.org provide grants to states for training programs that support the arrest and prosecution of drug-impaired drivers.
 By putting more Drug Recognition Experts (DREs) and Advanced Roadside Impaired Driving Enforcement (ARIDE)-certified officers on the road, states are better able to ensure that drugged drivers are off the road.
 In 2020, the grant program was expanded to include initiatives that address recommendations in the GHSA report, High-Risk Impaired Drivers: Combating a Critical Threat.

-In 2020, grants were awarded to Illinois, Maryland, Minnesota, Missouri, Pennsylvania, Washington and Wyoming.
+In 2022, grants were awarded to Connecticut, Illinois, Louisiana, Maryland and Nevada.

 Learn how prior year grant recipients used their funding by clicking the links below: